4 Steps to Creating a Successful Site Mapping Strategy

 - Secondary Pages — After outlining the navigation items, the secondary pages, or interior pages, can be now be mapped out.
 These are the pages that will live under the main navigation and become the interior body of the site.
 It is important to consider content when creating the interior pages to avoid having duplicate content or unnecessary pages.
 Interior page content is typically more focused on specific information, where the main nav page content is generally overarching information.

 - Footer — Following the interior pages, your footer should seamlessly fall into place by mimicking your main navigation in a listed format.
 The footer navigation is an important place where visitors often search for contact information or details about the company.
 It is crucial to keep this nav clean and well organized, so information can quickly be found.
+If you need help creating the perfect fonts for your footer, you can use a font generator to get the job done.

 While a site map may seem like an overwhelming task, it is important to take the time to think about your site page-by-page.
 A site map will determine how visitors view your content and think about your business as a whole.